OpenMendel/MendelIHT.jl/docs/src/man/examples.md

-Weighted IHT found 2 extra predictor than non-weighted IHT.
+**Conclusion**: weighted IHT found 2 extra predictor than non-weighted IHT.

 ## Other examples and functionalities